Skip to content

 Here’s the deal.
 Everyone is trying to make the most of their ability to record their personal vehicle use as a business expense, and in response, the IRD is doing their best to minimise the eligible criteria.

-When you’re a client of ours, you won’t have to worry too much – we make sure you always claim the right amount.
-But regardless, let’s explore how the system works.
+When you’re a client of ours, you won’t have to worry too much as we make sure you always claim the right amount.
+But regardless, let’s explore how motor vehicle expenses work.

 Motor vehicles for sole traders and partnerships

-If your vehicle is used solely for business purposes, all motor vehicle expenses (fuel, maintenance, servicing, insurance, WOFs, replacement tyres, and similar) can be claimed as expenses.
+If your vehicle is used solely for business purposes, all motor vehicle expenses (e.g. fuel, maintenance, servicing, insurance, WOFs, replacement tyres, and similar) can be claimed as expenses.

-When a sole trader or partnership chooses to use a business vehicle privately, too, the costs need to be separated.
+When a sole trader or partnership also chooses to use a business vehicle privately, the costs need to be separated.

 A logbook records all travel over 90 days.
 It notes the distance, date and reason for each trip.
 This information can then be used to understand the proportion of use allocated to the business, and we can choose one of two methods: